doo/scanbot-sdk-example-android/README.md

 If you require a free trial license which works for a longer period of time please contact us at sdk@scanbot.io.

+## Trial Licenses
+You can get a free no strings attached trial license.
-Please note: The SDK with a trial license should only be used for evaluation and testing purposes or during the development phase.
+Please kindly note that this license can only be used in a **development and staging environment**.
-A trial license is not developed to be integrated into your production apps!
+You are **not allowed to publish** your app to the Play Store or any 3rd party Android App Store with a **trial license**.

 ## Pitfalls & issues